Menditect/documentation/additional/01-howtos/import-plugin.md

 - 'Manual': You have to establish the connection to MTA manually, logging in as the [Plugin User](#configuring-mta-plugin-user) on the app.
 - 'None': This will disable the connection to MTA.

+Any other value will result in an error message when attempting to establish the connection to MTA.

 #### `MTAConnectionPassword`
 This is the password that is set for the [Connection User](add-connection-user) in MTA.